 I’ve been doing A LOT of eating lately.
-A LOT.
-A little too much perhaps.
-OK A LOT too much.
-I think I’m in sensory overload in this food-filled city.
-Every street, every corner, every nook and cranny of this beautiful city is buttered with interesting restaurants to try.
-From fancy schmancy to down-home-country to fabulous food trucks and every single flavor combination in between.
+It’s not my fault, really.
+How can a gal not fall victim to sensory overload in this food-filled city of Charlotte?
+Every street, every corner, every nook and cranny of this beautiful city is buttered with interesting restaurants to try–from fancy schmancy steak and lobster grilles to down-home-country barbecues to fabulous food trucks and every single flavor combination in between.

-Let’s just say I’m in glutton heaven, and I’ve made it my personal goal to try each and every restaurant in the city ![]()
+Let’s just say I’m in glutton heaven, and I’ve made it my personal goal to try each and every restaurant in the city.
+I’m dedicated to this cause.

 As I try more and more places, I’ve started picking up on some of the soap-operaesque back stories of the local establishments.
 One that is particularly intriguing is the story behind The Penguin Drive-In in Plaza Midwood.

 In the past, the Penguin was just one of those places you had to go.
-If you were a true Charlottean (yes, that’s what they call us), you’d been there and you’d eaten their famous fried pickles.
-And if you didn’t know what you were looking for, you’d pass by the small building and awfully awkward parking lot without hesitation.
+If you were a true Charlottean (yes, that’s what they call us), you’d been to the Penguin a hundred times and you’d eaten your fair share of their famous fried pickles.
+Newbies in town didn’t know what they were missing as they walked right by the Penguin’s dilapidated building and awfully awkward parking.

-that show.
-Isn’t it always so cool to see someplace you’ve been on TV?
+But then Guy Fieri stopped in at the Penguin for his show Diners, Drive-in, and Dives, and all hell broke loose.
+I’ll admit, I love the show, and I love seeing places I’ve visited on TV.
 It’s almost like for that millisecond when the image flashes across the screen you are actually a part of something famous.
 As if your emotional investment in the place somehow makes you a part owner, and you burst with pride when you see your baby on the big screen.

 What, just me?

-So back to the Penguin.
-According to my Google research, two of the four guys who ran the Penguin left to open Pinky’s Westside.
-The remaining two owners couldn’t come to an agreement with their landlord, so they had to leave the Penguin.
-The landlords took over the Penguin, and then the other two guys opened up the Diamond Grill, literally a block away from the Penguin.
+Anyway, due to some disagreements, two of the four guys who ran the Penguin left to open Pinky’s Westside.
+The remaining two owners couldn’t come to an agreement with their landlord, so they were forced to abandon the Penguin.
+The landlords of the building then decided to run the Penguin themselves, and the other two guys opened up the Diamond Grill, literally a block away from the Penguin.
 I think I’ve got that straight…

-All I’m saying is all three restaurants serve hotdogs and all three have fried pickles on the menu.
+Interestingly, all three restaurants serve hotdogs and all three have fried pickles on the menu.
 The newly-owned Penguin has the “famous Penguin fried pickles,” Pinky’s has “Greg’s pickles,” and the Diamond has “classic fried pickles—the neighborhood’s first and best original recipe.”
-Hmmmm and the plot thickens…..
+Can you smell the rivalry brewing?

-So far, I’ve only been to the Penguin.
-Many other Charlotteeans are boycotting the place in favor of the Diamond.
-So, hopefully this post doesn’t get me blacklisted.
+Of the three restaurants, I’ve only been to the Penguin so far, which many other Charlotteeans are boycotting in favor of the Diamond.
+Let’s hope this post doesn’t get me blacklisted.

 The Penguin had a TON on the menu that I wanted strike that NEEDED in my belly.

-But as I perused the menu, one item made my heart sing with joy.
+But as I perused the menu, one item made my heart sing.

 The Ma… the Meatloaf Hot Dog.